robguevarra/gh-website/ProjectDocs/Build_Notes/active/course-editor-enhancement_phase-2_kajabi-like-features.md

 - ✅ Improved module state management
 - ✅ Proper error handling and loading states
 - ✅ Fixed editor reloading when creating new lessons
+- ✅ Module and lesson reordering with drag and drop
+- ✅ Cross-module lesson movement
+- ✅ Context menus for quick actions
+- ✅ Inline editing for module and lesson titles
+- ✅ Delete functionality with confirmation dialogs
+- ✅ Improved visual feedback for all operations

 ### Current Issues
 - Student preview mode broken